gruntwork-io/boilerplate/_docs/README.md

 Copying /home/ubuntu/website-output/logo.png
 ```

-Boilerplate copies any files from the `--template-folder` into the `--output-folder`, passing them through the
+Boilerplate copies any files from the `--template-url` into the `--output-folder`, passing them through the
 [Go Template](https://golang.org/pkg/text/template) engine along the way.
 After running the command above, the
 `website-output` folder will contain a `logo.png` (unchanged from the original) and an `index.html` with the
 following contents: